A lattice structure for ancestral configurations arising from the relationship between gene trees and species trees: Discussion

 \section{Discussion}

-We have demonstrated that the set of ancestral configurations $C(G,S)$ for a rooted bifurcating gene tree $G$ and bijectively labeled species tree $S$ can be described by a lattice structure (Proposition~\ref{prop:acs_are_lattices}).
+We have demonstrated that the set of ancestral configurations $C(G,S)$ for a rooted binary gene tree $G$ and bijectively labeled species tree $S$ can be described by a lattice structure (Propositions~\ref{prop:acs_are_lattices} and \ref{prop:nonmatching_are_subsets}).
 For matching gene trees and species trees, we have constructed Hasse diagrams and digraphs for lattices of ancestral configurations, finding a correspondence between the maximal chains of the lattice $C(S,S)$ and the labeled histories for $S$ (Theorem~\ref{thm:histories_paths}).